-As the liabilities for gratuity and leave encashment are provided on an actuarial basis for the Company as a whole, the amounts pertaining to the key management personnel are not a) Capital Commitments i.
-Estimated amount of contracts remaining to be executed on capital account and not provided for (net of advances) INR 4,830.57 lakhs (March 31, 2021: INR 13,627.80 lakhs).
+As the liabilities for gratuity and leave encashment are provided on an actuarial basis for the Company as a whole, the amounts pertaining to the key management personnel are not included above.

+Notes to standalone financial statements for the year ended March 31, 2023 a) Capital Commitments i.
+Estimated amount of contracts remaining to be executed on capital account and not provided for (net of advances) INR 785.16 lakhs (March 31, 2022: INR 4,830.57 lakhs).